 - Sanitizing microwave bags.
 These were a huge favorite of mine for sanitizing bottles, pump parts, teething toys and more while on the road.
 Most hotel lobbies have a microwave even if there isn’t one in the room.

-- Board books if baby is a few months old and can hold them.
+- Board books for an older baby who can hold them.

 - Baby carrier.
 I’m a huge babywearing advocate and a good baby carrier can make quick stops easy and hands free (especially if you need to pee too!).

 - Pacifier.
 If your kiddo uses one, bring extra.
 They tend to “jump” out of the car whenever you open the door.

 - Car seat cover & back of seat organizer.
 You know what’s awesome?
 When snacks spill in the car and grind into your seat.
 Not.
 I love putting a seat cover under the car seat.
 Get the kind with the pockets so you can stick a few extra diapers and a bottle in for easy access.

 If your travel takes you near a border:

 - A copy of baby’s birth certificate.
 No it’s not required if you’re on the highway instead of an international flight but trust me, better safe than sorry.
 It’s not a bad thing to have something with you that identifies the baby as yours.

 TravelingMom Tip: Double check your routes to make sure there are no accidental border crossings on your route.
 Family travel is tricky enough without having a chat with border patrol.
 And yes, we have a real life story about this.
 Crested a hill in Vermont and oops, we were in Canada.